To license your ComponentOne application:

 Purchase full source code for any ComponentOne product to use as a reference or with the rights to modify and redistribute.
 Users can purchase a source code license in addition to standard developer licenses.
 In both cases, the source code license follows guidelines set by our EULA.

 ComponentOne Source Code Licenses Include:

 *Please note that once the source code is modified, we cannot guarantee further support.

 Different Types of Source Code Licenses

-For Modification - Modify the source code and redistribute the modified components within your application.
-This license does not entitle you to redistribute the components for third-party use.
-This license's benefit is that you may modify the controls to add missing features that your application requires or customize the control beyond the standard licensed version.
-The modified component must keep the GrapeCity copyright intact, and you may not create a new assembly and resell it (known as white label software).
+For Modification: Modify the source code and redistribute the modified components within your application.
+This license does not entitle you to redistribute the components for third-party usage.
+The benefit of this license is that you may modify the controls to add missing features to your application or customize the control beyond the standard licensed version.
+The modified component must keep the GrapeCity copyright intact.
+You may not create a new assembly and resell it, which is known as white label software.
 The price for this license type is significantly more than the education & reference price.